Nexirift/.github/profile/README.md

 ### Authentication

-We have made a GraphQL Yoga connector to authenticate users using the open source Keycloak authentication solution.
+We have made a GraphQL Yoga connector to authenticate users using compatible OpenID Connect solutions.

-Visit the repository here: [plugin-keycloak](https://github.com/Nexirift/plugin-keycloak).
+Visit the repository here: [plugin-oidc](https://github.com/Nexirift/plugin-oidc).

 ### Policies